How New Year’s Day was celebrated in 1875 Sarawak

 While the band paraded into Kuching town, all the European officers came out of their respective houses to wish each other ‘Happy New Year’.

-The celebration didn’t just circle around the expatriates only.
+The celebration didn’t just circle around the expatriates.

 At the mosque, the Muslims welcomed the year 1875 according to their faith.

-On New Year’s morning, about 60 people sat down for breakfast at The Rajah’s Arm Hotel.
+On New Year’s morning, about 60 people sat down for breakfast at The Rajah’s Arms Hotel.

 However, it went into liquidation in 1875.
-Then, the second White Rajah Charles Brooke took over and reopened it on Jan 1, 1876 as the Sarawak Club.
+It was then taken over by the second White Rajah, Charles Brooke, and reopened on 1 January 1876 as the Sarawak Club.

 The breakfast was attended mainly by Sarawak government officers as well as Borneo Company staff and Chinese businessmen.
 Out of these 60 plus people, only two were women.